Mattie Franklin: 2000s

 Mattie Franklin appeared in the 2001 Alias series.
 She returned after an almost two-year absence for a six-issue story.
 However, the character spends the entire story (save a three-page epilogue) in a semi-conscious state.
-She appeared in the 2005 limited series Loners.
-This is her first active adventure in more than six years.
-She appeared in the 2016-2017 Silk series.
+Franklin was killed off in the 2010 event "Grim Hunt".
+She appeared in the 2016-2017 Silk series, where she was temporarily resurrected.

 Fictional character biography

 Martha "Mattie" Franklin is a troubled youth who grew up with her father after her mother died.
 After overhearing a phone call between her father and Norman Osborn about The Gathering of Five, she takes her father's place during the Gathering and is endowed with the powers that Norman Osborn desired for himself.